 The National Center for Victims of Crime (NCVC) – This national non-profit organization provides assistance to individuals who are victims of violent crimes, in addition to individuals, families and communities that have been harmed by crimes of violence.

-Contact Law Offices of Richard C. McConathy today for a consultation about your violent crime allegations throughout Dallas County in Texas.
+Contact The Law Offices of Richard C. McConathy today for a consultation about your violent crime allegations throughout Dallas County in Texas.
 Richard McConathy is an experienced Dallas criminal defense attorney who will make every to help you avoid the most serious penalties and repercussions to your alleged offense.

-Contact Law Offices of Richard C. McConathy at (972) 233-5700 for a free, confidential consultation about your crime of violence throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County, Tarrant County,Wise County, Kaufman County, Parker County, Grayson County, Rockwall County, Johnson County and Ellis County.
+Contact The Law Offices of Richard C. McConathy at (972) 233-5700 for a free, confidential consultation about your crime of violence throughout Dallas County in Texas and the surrounding counties of Denton County, Collin County, Tarrant County,Wise County, Kaufman County, Parker County, Grayson County, Rockwall County, Johnson County and Ellis County.